lbfm-rwth/gap-lesson/_episodes/05-small-groups.md

 ~~~
 {: .output}

-`SmallGroupsInformation` gives us basic informations about the small groups of a given size as well as precomputed
+`SmallGroupsInformation` gives us basic information about the small groups of a given size as well as precomputed
 information about these groups.
 The function `AllSmallGroups` returns all small groups with a given size provided as the argument.
 However, it is possible
 to use a filter to search for small groups of a given size with additional properies such as abelian groups,